 “Dead Weight is part eating disorder theory, part history, part collective memoir of modern girlhood (often rendered in the first person we) and part condemnation of the corporate, heteropatriarchal forces that demand the impossible of girls and women: self-objectification and self-disappearance, somehow simultaneously.”

-“Dead Weight removes the onus from those suffering with eating disorders by offering a path to recovery via a meticulously-documented case against the powers that be.”
+“Dead Weight removes the onus from those suffering with eating disorders by offering a path to recovery via a meticulously-documented case against the powers that be.”—Cleveland Review of Books

 “Dead Weight is a blistering debut— stylish, sharp, and smarter than anything else I’ve read about the fraught and gendered terrain of disordered eating in America.
 These essays are kaleidoscopic and virtuosic.”